nvoulgaris/blog/content/post/tcr.md

 I find that TCR can be immensely helpful during the refactoring process.
 Any modification that breaks the tests gets automatically reverted.
 Therefore, by definition, all refactoring moves keep the tests green.

 But there's more in it.
 Refactoring moves that break the tests get reverted.
 They do not *"survive"* into commits.
 Only the ones that keep the tests passing *"survive"*.
 They get committed and eventually pushed and merged.
 This rings a bell, doesn't it?
 This sounds a lot like a *natural selection process for refactoring moves*.
 Just the ones that display useful qualities (keep the tests passing) make it into commits.
 The accumulation of the effects of this continuous feedback is bound to make us more skilled in the long run.
-Let's not get carried away with the metaphor, but I strongly believe that applying TCR when refactoring can really improve our refactoring skills.
+Let's not get too carried away with the metaphor, but I strongly believe that applying TCR when refactoring can really improve our refactoring skills.

 ## A tool for understanding legacy code